 Angel scowled a bit, rising lithely to his feet before responding.
 “No. The Slayer must have taken it.”
 He shrugged it off.
 He’d get it back.
 Eventually.
 It was the only item the vampire had taken with him the night they’d left the others -for good.

 The Blacksmith had been a bit of a collector of medieval weapons.
 Although the man at first refused to part with the sword, it hadn’t taken much to change his mind.
-After engraving his initial as instructed and handing it over, Angel had tested the wickedly sharp blade on the Blacksmith’s neck.
+After engraving his initial as instructed and handing it over, the soulless vampire had tested the wickedly sharp blade on the Blacksmith’s neck.

 “Found a demon bar in town.
 A human runs the place.”
 Spike wasn’t surprised.
 Plenty of scrotes out there even worse than the demons they hunted.

 “Was he helpful?”
-A slight grin when Angel flexed his hands before continuing.
+A slight grin when Angel flexed long fingers before continuing.